Quivers, Flow Trees, and Log Curves: Introduction

 \begin{citedthm} Fix a skew-symmetric form $\omega$ on $N$, and a tuple $\boldsymbol{\gamma}=(\gamma_1,\dots,\gamma_r)$ of elements $\gamma_i \in N$ such that $\iota_{\gamma_i}\omega\neq 0$, and $\iota_\gamma \omega \neq 0$, where $\gamma=\sum_{i=1}^r \gamma_i$.
 Fix also a $\boldsymbol{\gamma}$-fan $\Sigma$.
 Then, for every general tuple $\mathbf{A}=(A_1,\dots,A_r)$ of affine hyperplane in $M_\RR$ parallel to the linear hyperplanes $(\gamma_i^\perp)_\RR$, and for every $(d-2)$-dimensional face $\rho$ of $\cM^\trop_{\omega,\boldsymbol{\gamma},\mathbf{A}^0}(\Sigma)$ such that $\dim \fod_{L_{\mathrm{out}}}^{\rho}=d-1$, the log Gromov--Witten invariant $N_\rho^{\mathrm{toric}}(X_\Sigma)$ of the toric variety $X_\Sigma$ satisfies

 \end{citedthm}

-When $d=2$, the moduli space of tropical curves $\cM^\trop_{\omega,\boldsymbol{\gamma},\mathbf{A}^0}(\Sigma)$ is a single point and Theorem \ref{thm_log_trop_intro} is a special case of the log-tropical correspondence theorem of \cite{NS} for rigid tropical curves (more precisely, of the version of \cite{NS} with constraints at infinity, as in \cite[Appendix]{GPS}).
-However, for $d>2$, our tropical curves move in non-trivial $(d-2)$-dimensional families and so Theorem \ref{thm_log_trop_intro} is genuinely new.
 We prove Theorem \ref{thm_log_trop_intro} using a toric degeneration of $X_\Sigma$ and the recent theory of punctured log maps of Abramovich--Chen--Gross--Siebert \cite{ACGSII} to construct stable log maps to the special fiber by gluing.